neuroforgede/nothelm.py/README.md

 # Usage

-nothelm.py works different to Helm.
+nothelm.py works differently to Helm.
 Commands are implemented as arbitrary bash scripts in a special commands folder.
 A `deploy` command would be executed as follows:

 ```bash